-- 1.1 Turn off the power to your modem by unplugging the power supply from the modem. - 1.2 Locate the network cable that is connected between your modem and your computer and unplug it from your computer, leaving the other end connected to your modem. - 1.3 Plug the loose end of the cable you just unplugged into the port on the back of the Router labeled "Internet/WAN". - 1.4 Connect a new network cable (not included) from the back of the computer to one of the ports labeled "1-4".
-Note: It does not matter which numbered port you choose. - 1.5 Turn your cable or DSL modem on by reconnecting the power supply to the modem. - 1.6 Before plugging the power cord into the Router, plug the cord into the wall, then plug the cord into the Router's power jack.
+- 1.1 Turn off the power to your modem by unplugging the power supply from the modem. - 1.2 Locate the network cable that is connected between your modem and your computer and unplug it from your computer, leaving the other end connected to your modem. - 1.3 Plug the loose end of the cable you just unplugged into the port on the back of the Router labeled "Modem". - 1.4 Connect a new network cable (not included) from the back of the computer to one of the wired computers ports labeled "1-4".
+Note: It does not matter which numbered port you choose.